 Why You Should Trust Us

 To spearhead this review, we used a team composed of our In-House Senior Review Editor Ross Patton and In-House Senior Research Analyst Austin Palmer.
 During adolescence, Ross and his friends were constantly creating skateboard and snowboard edits and films using old technology dating back to the days of 3CCD digital video cameras and capturing footage with Firewires.
 To this day, he still spends time both in front and behind the camera in the snowboard industry and has worked on projects such as X Games Real Snow and independent films that were promoted by Snowboarder Magazine.
 His hands-on experience, coupled with his formal education from the University of Nevada, Reno, where he majored in Environmental Science, made him an obvious choice for this review team.
-Austin has been with the GearLab team for more than five years and has tested hundreds of tech-related categories ranging from VR Headsets to 3D printers to electric skateboards to travel tripods.
-With these two on the job, you can rest assured that we have studied and tested these products inside and out to provide the best buying advice to our readers that we possibly can.
+Austin has been with the GearLab team for more than five years and has tested hundreds of tech-related categories ranging from VR headsets to 3D printers to electric skateboards.
+With these two on the job, you can rest assured that we've studied and tested these products inside and out to provide the best buying advice to our readers that we possibly can.

 We began in the lab by analyzing the physical traits and setup time of each model.
 We judged the panning speeds, controls, and motion for them.
 We then measured their mechanical ranges to hold the manufacturers accountable for their claims.
 Finally, we took the devices outside to gather content in order to analyze footage.

 Analysis and Test Results